JoelK3009/john_baskerville-1/README.md

 Additional Material
 -------------------

-The content below does not have to be included in your list of submissions but can be referenced for your own development
+The content below does not have to be included in your list of submissions but can be referenced for your own development.

 [Web Typography](https://eleventhirty.github.io/john_baskerville/typographic-details.html)